Sunday, 30 November 2025

 they grinned from ear to ear, now excited—

-life and love had sounded their calling to the poor.
+life, love, sounded their calling to the poor.

-Witnesses entered new sacred re-birth,
+Witnesses entered new sacred re-birth

 from the child Emmanuel, once blighted